saran-Mishra/Wedding-Seat-Optimization/README.md

 # Wedding-Seat-Optimization
-Wedding Seat Optimization using Gurobi Solver
+Wedding Seat Optimization using Gurobi Solver.
+Please download the presentation file for a full description.

 # Description: